 Justin Crain is an estate planning attorney in the Plano, Texas office of Thomas, Walters, PLLC where he provides legal services to those in the surrounding areas of North Texas.
 Justin helps families develop a customized and comprehensive strategy to address their unique needs, concerns and goals.
 "I believe that a professionally developed estate plan will provide peace of mind and make the transitions through generations easy and cost efficient."

-In 2009, Justin Crain graduated from Texas Tech University School of Law with his Doctor of Jurisprudence and is a licensed attorney with the State Bar of Texas, a licensed Risk Manager and licensed Agent with the Texas Department of Insurance, and holds the Associate Risk Manager designation with the American Institute for Chartered Property Casualty Underwriters.
+In 2009, Justin Crain graduated from Texas Tech University School of Law with his Doctor of Jurisprudence.
+He is a licensed attorney with the State Bar of Texas, a licensed Risk Manager and licensed Agent with the Texas Department of Insurance, and holds the Associate Risk Manager designation with the American Institute for Chartered Property Casualty Underwriters.
 Justin is also the author of the book, Estate Planning in Texas.

 He is currently a Partner and Estate Planning Attorney with Thomas Walters, PLLC where he is often asked to speak at conferences and seminars regarding important estate planning issues.
 Justin practices exclusively in estate planning and settlement and is a member of the State Bar of Texas’ Real Estate, Probate and Trust Law Section and the National Academy of Elder Law Attorneys.